runeasymail/easymail/README.md

 apt-get update && apt-get install git -y
 ```

-You have to install git because this docker image does not have it.
+If you use Docker, you have to install git because the docker image above does not have it.

 Clone the project “EasyMail” and start the script install.sh:
 ```